zetanumbers/posts/myosotis.md

 for example with `core::ptr::write`.
 There should also probably be safe `core::mem::forget_static` since you can basically do that using thread with an endless loop.
-However `?Leak` types implement `Leak` for static lifetimes transitively from `PhantomUnleak` to satisfy any function's bounds over types.
+However `?Leak` types implement `Leak` for static lifetimes transitively from `Unleak` to satisfy any function's bounds over types.

 ```rust